MicrosoftDocs/sdk-api/sdk-api-src/content/wingdi/ns-wingdi-devmodew.md

 <td>Specifies that the display mode is interlaced.
 If the flag is not set, noninterlaced is assumed.</td>
 </tr>
 </table>

-Display drivers use this member, for example, in the <a href="/windows/desktop/api/winuser/nf-winuser-changedisplaysettingsa">ChangeDisplaySettings</a> function.
-Printer drivers do not use this member.
+Display drivers use this member; for example, in the [ChangeDisplaySettings](/windows/win32/api/winuser/nf-winuser-changedisplaysettingsa) function.
+Printer drivers don't use this member.

 ### -field DUMMYUNIONNAME2.dmNup